rizkimaryanto7-creator/xyra-chain/WHITEPAPER.md

 ---

 ## 1. EXECUTIVE SUMMARY
 Xyra Chain is a high-performance Layer-1 blockchain protocol engineered to bridge the gap between application sovereignty and shared security.
-Leveraging the Cosmos SDK and the CometBFT consensus engine, Xyra-2 introduces a sovereign architecture that enables instant finality, near-zero gas fees, and seamless cross-chain interoperability.
+Leveraging the Cosmos SDK and the CometBFT consensus engine, Chain id : Xyra-2 introduces a sovereign architecture that enables instant finality, near-zero gas fees, and seamless cross-chain interoperability.
 The protocol’s vision is to establish the foundation for the future internet economy through equitable token distribution and resilient node infrastructure.

 ---